Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 How does a dynamic trade area differ from a simple radius?

 Dynamic trade areas reflect how customers actually move in the real world.
-They account for the natural obstacles and flow patterns that shape our daily journeys:
+They account for natural obstacles and flow patterns: train tracks nobody crosses, rivers that limit movement, the psychological barrier of crossing into a "different" neighborhood.

-What's fascinating is that our analysis often reveals up to 20% of your traffic comes from well beyond traditional 5-mile circles.
+Our analysis often reveals up to 20% of traffic comes from well beyond traditional 5-mile circles.
 These "outlier" customers might travel much farther than expected because of convenient highway access or because you offer something truly unique.

 Which data layer has the highest impact on forecast accuracy?

-If I had to pick the most powerful combination based on our experience at GrowthFactor, it would be the marriage of foot traffic data and consumer spending data.
+The most powerful combination is foot traffic data paired with consumer spending data.
 These two together create a remarkably clear picture of commercial potential.

 Foot traffic shows who actually visits, while spending data reveals who opens their wallet and how much they spend.
 Together, they bridge the critical gap between interest and action.